Toronto ravine system: In culture

 Toronto's ravines have been presented as central to Toronto's "city within a park" character.
 Architect Larry Richards describes Toronto as topographically being "San Francisco turned upside down" in reference to San Francisco's hilly terrain.
-Sandy M. Smith, a professor of urban forestry at the University of Toronto, has also remarked how the ravine system acts as the "green veins of the city," defining the city landscape and shaping Toronto's road network; with roadways having to conform to the ravine's boundaries.
-Anne Michaels' also describes Toronto as a "city of ravines," in her novel Fugitive Pieces; describing the ravine system as a place where one could "traverse the city beneath the streets, look up to the floating neighbourhoods, houses built in the treetops".
-In several literary works, such as Margaret Atwood's Lady Oracle, the ravine system is often depicted as a meeting place where the unruly dense wilderness collided with the tidy streets of suburban Toronto.
-The unique topography of Toronto was one of the primary reasons Atom Egoyan chose to set his film Chloe in the city.
+Sandy M. Smith, a professor of urban forestry at the University of Toronto, has also remarked how the ravine system acts as the "green veins of the city," defining the city landscape and shaping Toronto's road network, with roadways having to conform to the ravine's boundaries.